otam-mato/nodejs_mongodb/README.md

        sudo mysql
        ```

-   - **Configure MySQL User if you want to test the MySQL database before migrating**:
+   - **(optional) Configure MySQL User if you want to test the App with MySQL database before migrating**:

        ```sql
        ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '<yoursecurepassword>';